-2.3.
+2.3.1.
 Installing IG

-IG is installed in the root context of a web application container.
-For information about supported web application containers, see "Web Application Containers" in the Release Notes.
+IG is installed in the root context of a supported web application container listed in "Web Application Containers" in the Release Notes.

-This guide uses Jetty server.
-The example commands assume you install Jetty to /path/to/jetty, and after installation, you have a directory /path/to/jetty/webapps in which you install IG.
+This guide uses Jetty server as an example.
+The commands in this guide assume you install Jetty to / path/to/jetty, and after installation, you have a directory /path/to/jetty/webapps in which you install IG.
 If you use another directory structure, substitute the commands.